stefalda/ReactNativeLocalization/README.md

 });
 ```

-Then use the `localizedStrings` object literal directly in the render method accessing the key of the localized string.
+Then use the `strings` object literal directly in the render method accessing the key of the localized string.

 ```js
 <Text style={styles.title}>